swiss-art-research-net/skkg-pipeline/README.md

 * ingest-person-items:                     Ingests the person items into the triplestore
 * perform-mapping-for-object-items:        Performs the mapping for the object items
 * perform-mapping-for-person-items:        Performs the mapping for the person items
+* perform-mapping-for-vocabularies:        Performs the mapping for the vocabularies
 * prepare-and-perform-mapping:             Prepares and performs the mapping for all modules
 * prepare-mapping-for-address-items:       Prepares the mapping for the object items
 * prepare-mapping-for-object-items:        Prepares the mapping for the object items